-The 1997A convertible capital appreciation bonds accrue interest at rates ranging from 5.60% to 5.75% compounded semiannually.
+The 1997A convertible capital appreciation bonds not amended by the supplemental indenture accrue interest at rates ranging from 5.60% to 5.75% compounded semiannually.
 Interest is payable semiannually based on accreted amounts commencing on July 15, 2007.
-The bonds mature in annual installments from January 15, 2016 to January 15, 2024.
+The bonds mature in installments on January 15 of the years 2016, 2017, 2019, and 2021.
 The bonds are subject to early redemption, at the option of the agency, beginning January 15, 2014 by payment of accrued interest, principal, and a premium of up to 2.00%.